Go to the Nature Institute’s home page

 Einstein, so it is said, was led to his theory of special relativity due in part to his having imagined what it would be like to “ride on a light beam”.
 Might we possibly discover equally strange things if we tried to imagine what it would be like to dwell within an individual living cell?

 Unlike Einstein with his task, ours would be much simpler.
 It would not require bold new understandings in physics, but simply a willingness to imagine the changing play, at different dimensions, of already formulated physical laws.
-And, fortunately, we have at least one scientific paper, written thirty years ago, that has already done much of the work of imagining the startlingly different conditions of life at the scale of the cell.
+And, fortunately, we have at least one scientific paper, written over thirty years ago, that has already done much of the work of imagining the startlingly different conditions of life at the scale of the cell.

 That 1990 paper was written by Guenter Albrecht-Buehler of the Northwestern University Medical School in Chicago.
 He began his professional life as a physicist before moving into cell biology.
 However, unlike what you might expect of a physicist, one of his larger concerns was rooted in the conviction that we cannot build up an understanding of organisms by starting from the molecular level.
 His paper, titled “In Defense of ‘Nonmolecular’ Cell Biology”, has not, in my judgment, received the attention it deserves.
 The present chapter represents my effort to summarize only that part of the paper dealing with the wildly unexpected consequences of differences of scale, and then to offer a few additional comments of my own.